Chromium trioxide dossier

 The CAOP is an independent foundation under the supervision of the social partners and an important knowledge centre in the field of employment matters.
 From 2 November, the CAOP has also been handling registrations for targeted, independent medical examination.

-Both current and former employees can contact the CAOP with all their questions.
+Both current and former employees (including temporary and contract workers) can contact the CAOP with all their questions.
 The information point at the CAOP is available by telephone from Monday to Friday between 9:00 and 17:00 at the following number: 070-376 54 58.
-You can directly register for information or medical examination on the specially set up website.
-You can also email COAP at infochroom6NS@caop.nl
+You can directly register for information or medical examination on the website set up for that purpose.
+You can also email COAP at: infochroom6NS@caop.nl,

 CAOP / Informatiepunt Chroom 6 NedTrain